You should be getting business if you’re networking the right way

 - Do follow up – if they are a possible client OR if they are a great referral partner – invite them to coffee

 Networking is a great way to expand your visibility and credibility.
-It can be fun and you will establish relationships with people that can bring you business, become clients and/or social connections.
+It can be fun, and you will establish relationships with people who can bring you business and become clients and/or social connections.
 Networking events and referral groups are often two different things.
 We will look at referral groups in an upcoming blog.

 Wear a smile and go have some fun networking.